The Gospel According to John:

 more issues with chronology

-The Evangelist John’s only mention of the day on which Jesus was crucified in this section occurs in the Gospel According to John 19:42, although the Gospel According to John 19:14 previously included the information that it was the day of Preparation of the Passover.
+The Evangelist John’s only mention in this section of his Gospel about the day on which Jesus was crucified occurs in the Gospel According to John 19:42, although the Gospel According to John 19:14 previously noted that it was the day of Preparation of the Passover.
 What makes this problematic is that the synoptic writers all refer to Jesus’ Last Supper as a Passover meal.
 (See the Gospel According to Matthew 26:17–29, the Gospel According to Mark 14:12–26, and the Gospel According to Luke 22:7–23.)
 The Fourth Gospel, on the other hand, includes an account of Jesus eating a supper with his disciples, but the Gospel According to John 13:1 specifies that it occurred before the feast of the Passover.
 These contradictions between what happened on which days in Holy Week aren’t easy questions to resolve.
 For a review of the Jewish liturgical calendar, read “The Start of Holy Week” on page 83 in The Gospel According to John: An Encounter with Grace & Truth.

 ex libris—learn more about the timing of Jesus’ Passion, death & Resurrection